 For a 2-man tent, the NX 2 does not have 2 doors.
 The storage pockets inside the tent are also small and there are only 2 so it limits the number of gadgets you can store properly once inside.
 The vestibule door is also not staked properly so it is not very weather resistant.

 The NX 2 is best used for backpacking trips where lightweight is very important.

 Weighing in at 2 pounds and 1 ounce, the Big Agnes – Fly Creek UL Tent is ideal for lightweight aficionados who want a free standing tent.
 It is a good choice for outdoor enthusiasts like backpackers who want to reduce the weight of their load but want a double-walled tent.

 It features a single hubbed pole for easy set up and take down with aluminum DAC featherlite NSL aluminum poles for improved weight and longevity.

 For better weather resistance, the tent has high-tenacity ripstop nylon rainfly and seamless floor feature polyurethane and silicone coatings and solvent-free polyurethane taped seams for waterproofing.
 The UL1 version features a single pocket and gear loft loops for gadget storage.

 The Fly Creek UL is rated for 3-seasons and comes in different sleeping capacities.
 It can keep you dry in heavy rains but it has a small living space even for 1 person.
 While it is comfortable inside the tent, it does tend to feel closed-in if you’re inside for extended periods of time.
 However, floor space is adequate but tall people will find the head room lacking.

-The Fly Creek is expensive at approximately $350 and not very durable.
-It is made from high quality materials but they are also fragile and feel paper-thin.
+The Fly Creek is made from high quality materials but they are also fragile and feel paper-thin.
 The single pole also has a hard time resisting high winds.
 As with most-ultra light products, they need to be treated with more care to make them last longer.